 past participle of do (v.); from Old English past participle gedon (a vestige of the prefix is in ado).
+As a past-participle adjective meaning "completed, finished, performed, accomplished" from early 15c.
 As a word of acceptance of a deal or wager, 1590s.

 To be done in "exhausted" is by 1917.
 Slang done for "doomed" is by 1803 (colloquial do for "ruin, damage" is from 1740).
 To have done it "to have been very foolish, made a mess of things" is from 1837.